Skip to main content

 Testing

-See the Testing page for details on running tests.
+See the Testing page for details on running tests and listing just recipes.

-just test # Run all tests (lint + unit + coverage + bats)
+just test # Run all tests (lint + unit + coverage)

 just go::unit # Run unit tests only